argentagsw/taggy_demux/README.md

 For data generated on the PacBio platform, we recommend using the SAM input format (`--in-fmt=sam`), as well as the PacBio-compatible SAM format (`--out-fmt=sam`).
 Conversion from SAM to BAM and viceversa can be handled via samtools (ideally in place, via process substitution), as detailed below.

 ### Example commands
-    #Convert S-read bam file to sam in place via process substitution, and run demux binary
+    #Convert S-read bam file to sam in place via process substitution, and run demux binary with 32 threads
     NUM_THREADS=32
     bin/taggy_demux -T "$NUM_THREADS" -o "$OUT_DIR" --orient sense --in-fmt=sam --out-fmt=sam --preserve --trim-TSO --trim-poly normal --keep-header <(samtools view -h segmented.bam)
     #Convert demultiplexed sam output back to bam